What inspired the name for your business?

 If you could say one thing to the person that buys and/or enjoys your art, what would it be?

 To remember how important and limitless you are in the world and always look for the blessings you already have around you.

 Why do you love being a part of Giving Gifts?

 I love that the store falls in line with my ideals such as supporting local businesses as well as buying eco-friendly and fair trade products.
 I also love how passionate Lisa is about the store and following her dreams - it is inspiring and contagious!

 Why we love having Tracey Tomtene at Giving Gifts:

 Tracey is all heart!
 Her jewelry and photography is meaningful and inspirational, it represents exactly what we stand for at Giving Gifts.
-Tracey is a friendly face at the store.
-She works a couple of times a month and can often be seen hammering out jewelry while working her shifts.
+When Tracey worked at Giving Gifts, she was always a friendly face at the store.
+She worked a couple of times a month and could often be seen hammering out jewelry while working her shifts.
 My discussions with Tracey on spirituality and the blessings and magic of the universe run long and deep.
-We can often be found chatting away while customers are browsing and love drawing people into our conversations too.
+We could often be found chatting away while customers are browsing and we loved drawing people into our conversations too.
 Tracey is a true blessing to have at Giving Gifts and we love that she has been an integral part of what we do since we first opened.

 Find Tracey Tomtene's Jewelry and Clothing at Giving Gifts - 4570 Main Street or Online Here